-- 1. The IRB may use the expedited review procedure to review the following: - a. some or all of the research appearing on the list in Table B. and found by the reviewer(s) to involve no more than minimal risk, - b. minor changes in previously approved research during the period for which approval is authorized, - c. research for which limited review is a condition of exemption (See section V. D.).

-- 2. Research activities involving no more than minimal risk and in which the only involvement of human subjects will be in one or more of the categories found in Table B (carried out through standard methods and involving no additional methods) may be reviewed by the IRB through the expedited review procedure. - 3.
+- 1. The IRB may use the expedited review procedure to review either or both of the following: - a. some or all of the research appearing on the list in Section V.A. and found by the reviewer(s) to involve no more than minimal risk, - b. minor changes in previously approved research during the period (of one year or less) for which approval is authorized. - 2.
+Research activities involving no more than minimal risk and in which the only involvement of human subjects will be in one or more of the categories found in Table B (carried out through standard methods) may be reviewed by the IRB through the expedited review procedure. - 3.
 Under an expedited review procedure, the review will be assigned to two reviewers from those on the approved list of expedited reviewers (one of whom may be the Chair).
 In reviewing the research, the reviewers may exercise all of the authorities of the IRB except that the reviewers may not disapprove the research. - 4.
 All protocols within the expedited review category will be reviewed by at least two IRB members.
 If a reviewer has concerns about a project, the IRB chairperson or his/her designee will attempt to resolve the concerns through communication with the investigator.
 If a reviewer's concerns cannot be resolved to his or her satisfaction, the protocol must be referred to the full Board for review at a convened meeting. - 5.
 When the IRB uses an expedited review procedure it shall adopt a method for keeping all members advised of research proposals which have been approved under the procedure.